OllyCrook/contract-test-demo/README.md

 This means there is a risk that anyone looking at the openApi definition might (incorrectly) assume that _getProducts_ will return a list of _Product_, and that each item contains all the fields from _Product_.
-However, _getProducts_ fills only some of the fields of the Product (for example, it does not fill the description) Ideally, we would not encounter this, but it is good to be aware of issues like thie, and maybe consider refactoring the definition
+However, _getProducts_ fills only some of the fields of the Product (for example, it does not fill the description) Ideally, we would not encounter this, but it is good to be aware of issues like this, and maybe consider refactoring the definition